-- a) Goggle and face shields

-- b) Acid-resistant gloves

-- c) Protective aprons

-- d) Portable or stationary water facilities for rinsing eyes and skin in case of contact with electrolyte.

-- e) Bicarbonate of soda solution mixed 100 grams bicarbonate soda to 1 liter of water, to neutralize acid spillage.

-- Note: The removal and /or neutralization of an acid spill may result in production of hazardous waste.
-The user should comply with appropriate government regulations concerning disposal of such hazardous waste.

-- f) Class C fire extinguisher.

-- g) Adequately insulated tools

-- h) Barrier to prevent the spread of acid spills are extremely important when moving cells such as during installation or removal activities.
-See IEEE 1578 for information on barriers.
+- a) Safety glasses with side shields, or goggles, or face shield as appropriate.
+(Consult application specific requirements). - b) Acid resistant & electrically insulated gloves, appropriate for the installation. - c) Protective aprons and safety shoes - d) Portable or stationary water facilities in the battery vicinity for rinsing eyes and skin in case of contact with acid electrolyte. - e) Bicarbonate of soda solution mixed 100 grams bicarbonate soda to 1 liter of water, to neutralize acid spillage.
+Note: The removal and /or neutralization of an acid spill may result in production of hazardous waste.
+The user should comply with appropriate government regulations concerning disposal of such hazardous waste. - f) Class C fire extinguisher. - g) Adequately insulated tools (as defined by ASTM F1505 "Standard Specification for Insulated and Insulating Hand Tools"). - Barrier to prevent the spread of acid spills are extremely important when moving cells such as during installation or removal activities.
+See IEEE 1578 for information on barriers. - i) Lifting devices of adequate capacity, as required.